KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession1/part_8_body_section_-_navigation_&_footer.md

     1. Add another `div.row` just inside the `</div>` tag that is closing the `<div class="container">` element.

-    2. In between the opening and closing `div` tags you just added, add a `div.col-sm-12`.

-    3. Add a `footer` element in between the opening and closing tags of that `div.col-sm-12`.
+    3. Add a `footer` element in between the opening and closing tags of that `div.row`.

     4. Footers often contain copyright information so try using an [HTML entity](http://www.w3schools.com/html/html_entities.asp) to add a copyright symbol.
 In between the opening and closing `<footer></footer>` tags add the text `&copy;` and the text " Copyright your name 2017"